cnarsimharaju/payroll/README.md

 # Employee Payroll Management System
-This project is a simple Employee Payroll Management System developed using Gradle, Spring Boot, and Java.
+This project is Employee Payroll Management System developed using `Gradle`, `Spring Boot`, `Java` and `Hibernate`.
 It exposes two APIs for managing employee data and provides health check capabilities using Actuator.
-The system utilizes an H2 database for persistence.
+The system utilizes an `H2 database` for persistence.
+Application is starting at default port of `8080`.

 ### Setup and Run
 1. Clone the repository.